3sIT/k8scheck/docs/index.rst

-kubetest
+k8scheck
 ========

-``kubetest`` is a `pytest <https://docs.pytest.org/en/latest/>`_ plugin that makes it easier to write integration tests on Kubernetes.
+``k8scheck`` is a `pytest <https://docs.pytest.org/en/latest/>`_ plugin that makes it easier to write integration tests on Kubernetes.
 This allows you to automate tests for your Kubernetes infrastructure, networking, and disaster recovery.

-kubetest was written out of a desire to test deployment behavior in a quasi-deterministic manner.
+k8scheck was written out of a desire to test deployment behavior in a quasi-deterministic manner.
 Other solutions exist for on-cluster testing, such as `chaos testing <https://principlesofchaos.org/>`_, but often those solutions lack the ability to test the specific state of a small piece of the deployment.

-kubetest aims to make that easier, giving you control of your cluster from within your test cases, and providing a simple API for managing the cluster and the objects on it.
+k8scheck aims to make that easier, giving you control of your cluster from within your test cases, and providing a simple API for managing the cluster and the objects on it.